drtyhlpr/rpi23-gen-image/README.md

 Set Proxy server address.
 Using a local Proxy-Cache like `apt-cacher-ng` will speed-up the bootstrapping process because all required Debian packages will only be downloaded from the Debian mirror site once.
 If `apt-cacher-ng` is running on default `http://127.0.0.1:3142` it is autodetected and you don't need to set this.

 ##### `APT_INCLUDES`=""
-A comma separated list of additional packages to be installed by debootstrap during bootstrapping.
+A comma-separated list of additional packages to be installed by debootstrap during bootstrapping.

 ##### `APT_INCLUDES_LATE`=""
-A comma separated list of additional packages to be installed by apt after bootstrapping and after APT sources are set up.
+A comma-separated list of additional packages to be installed by apt after bootstrapping and after APT sources are set up.
 This is useful for packages with pre-depends, which debootstrap do not handle well.

 ---

 #### General system settings:
 ##### `SET_ARCH`=32
 Set Architecture to default 32bit.
-If you want to to compile 64bit (RPI3 or RPI3+) set it to `64`.
-This option will set every needed crosscompiler or boeard specific option for a successful build.
+If you want to compile 64-bit (RPI3 or RPI3+) set it to `64`.
+This option will set every needed cross-compiler or board specific option for a successful build.

 ##### `RPI_MODEL`=2
-Specifiy the target Raspberry Pi hardware model.
+Specify the target Raspberry Pi hardware model.
 The script at this time supports the following Raspberry Pi models:
-- `0`  = Used for Raspberry Pi 0 and Raspberry Pi 0 W
+- `0`  = Raspberry Pi 0 and Raspberry Pi 0 W
-- `1`  = Used for Pi 1 model A and B
+- `1`  = Raspberry Pi 1 model A and B
-- `1P` = Used for Pi 1 model B+ and A+
+- `1P` = Raspberry Pi 1 model B+ and A+
-- `2`  = Used for Pi 2 model B
+- `2`  = Raspberry Pi 2 model B
-- `3`  = Used for Pi 3 model B
+- `3`  = Raspberry Pi 3 model B
-- `3P` = Used for Pi 3 model B+
+- `3P` = Raspberry Pi 3 model B+
-- `BUILD_KERNEL`=true will automatically be set if the Raspberry Pi model `3` or `3P` is used.

 ##### `RELEASE`="buster"
 Set the desired Debian release name.
 The script at this time supports the bootstrapping of the Debian releases `stretch` and `buster`.